Sexual Misconduct on Study Away

 If you experience sexual misconduct on a study away program, you are encouraged to reach out to your on-site program director to let them know about the incident.
 Working with offices back at Duke, your program director will attempt to assist you in accessing follow-up care and other resources—such as local counselors—where available and institute interim support measures as needed.
 Please note, however, that some study away locations may have limited on-the-ground resources available to students.
 In such instances, Duke will attempt to locate alternative forms of support for you.

 Alternatively, if you would like to report an incident directly to Duke’s Office of Student Conduct, you can do so online by filing a report on the following website:

 If you don’t have access to the internet, but would still like to report an incident directly to Duke, you should call the Duke Police at 1-919-684-2444 and let them know about the situation.
 The Duke Police will then alert the relevant parties back at Duke who will reach out to you.

 OPTION 2: Confidential reporting resource

-Students have an option to confidentially discuss an alleged violation of Duke’s harassment policies—that is, without the information being reported to Duke’s Office of Student Conduct or Office for Institutional Equity—with Ada Gregory, University Ombudsperson for students.
+Students have an option to confidentially discuss an alleged violation of Duke’s harassment policies—that is, without the information being reported to Duke’s Office of Student Conduct or Office for Institutional Equity.
+Confidential Duke resources that are not mandated to report include:

 Resources: When You’re Back at Duke